Advertiser Disclosure

 We spend an average of 10-15 hours researching and updating each one of our lists, ensuring that the business insurance companies included meet our internal standards for quality and reputation.

-Commercial truck insurance is a type of commercial auto insurance.
-More specifically, it’s a bundle of insurance policies that offer comprehensive protection for trucking businesses and independent owner-operators.
-The exact combination of insurance your business needs depends on the specifics of your operation.
+Commercial truck insurance is a type of commercial auto insurance designed for trucking businesses and owner-operators.
+Coverage is typically made up of multiple policies that can be combined based on your operation.

-• Bobtail Insurance: This type of coverage covers you when your truck is being driven without a trailer attached.
+• Bobtail insurance: Covers your truck when it’s being driven without a trailer attached for business-related reasons

 Who Needs Commercial Trucking Insurance?